GaloyMoney/blink/README.md

 If you have questions, you can [join our Workspace](https://chat.galoy.io)

-For an overview of all relevant repository checkout [awesome-galoy](https://github.com/GaloyMoney/awesome-galoy).
+For an overview of all relevant repositories checkout [awesome-galoy](https://github.com/GaloyMoney/awesome-galoy).
 ## Galoy-Backend features

 - GraphqlAPI: